marcrobards/rigor-har-api/README.md

 ## Overview

-A REST API for storing and analyzing HAR files.
+A REST API for storing and analyzing HAR files implemented in .NET Core 2.0.
+It uses the built-in dependency injection framework, Entity Framework Core for data storage, and Moq and xUnit for testing.

 There is a container object to encapsulate the HAR file data: